New Mexico State Aggies baseball

 The New Mexico State Aggies baseball team represents New Mexico State University, which is located in Las Cruces, New Mexico.
-The Aggies are an NCAA Division I college baseball program that competes in the Western Athletic Conference.
-They began competing in Division I in 1962 and joined the Western Athletic Conference in 2006.
+The Aggies are an NCAA Division I college baseball program that competes in the Conference USA.
+They began competing in Division I in 1962 and joined C-USA before the 2024 season.

 The New Mexico State Aggies play all home games on campus at Presley Askew Field.
-The Aggies have played in four NCAA Tournaments.
+The Aggies have played in four NCAA tournaments.
 Over their 15 seasons in the Western Athletic Conference, they have won two WAC regular season titles and one WAC Tournament.

 Since the program's inception, 5 Aggies have gone on to play in Major League Baseball.
 A total of 64 Aggies have been drafted, including Joey Ortiz who was selected in the fourth round of the 2019 Major League Baseball draft.